abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-nginx-ingress-controller.md

 The ACME issuer configuration has the following fields:

-- email: Email address to be associated with the ACME account.
+- `email`: Email address to be associated with the ACME account.
-- server: URL used to access the ACME server’s directory endpoint.
+- `server`: URL used to access the ACME server's directory endpoint.
-- privateKeySecretRef: Kubernetes secret to store the automatically generated ACME account private key.
+- `privateKeySecretRef`: Kubernetes secret used to store the automatically generated ACME account private key.

-The Issuer resources use the HTTP-01 challenge.
+The `Issuer` resource uses the HTTP-01 challenge.

 ```
 NAMESPACE=abcdesktop
 kubectl apply -f cert-manager-issuer.yaml -n $NAMESPACE
 ```

-The output looks similar to the following
+The output looks similar to the following:

 ```
 issuer.cert-manager.io/letsencrypt-nginx created
 ```

-Verify that the Issuer resource is created:
+Verify that the `Issuer` resource was created:

 ```
 NAMESPACE=abcdesktop
 kubectl get issuer -n $NAMESPACE
 ```

-The output looks similar to the following
+The output looks similar to the following:

 ```
 NAME                READY   AGE